Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

   - This dataset contains the spirits purchase information of Iowa Class “E” liquor licensees by product and date of purchase from January 1, 2012 to current.

-  - There are total 25.1 million rows with 24 columns, each row is an individual product purchase.
+  - There are 25.1 million rows with 24 columns, each row is an individual product purchase.

   - You can find it on Bigquery public dataset or access the same via the link:
   [https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy)